powoftech/powoftech/README.md

-Just a small person with a big dream ( •̀ ω •́ )✧
+Just a small person with a big dream.
+( •̀ ω •́ )✧